LordNoteworthy/windows-internals/books/Windows-Internals-6th-ed.md

 ### Kernel Mode vs. User Mode

 - To prevent user applications to modify critical OS data, Windows uses two processor access modes (even if the processor on which Windows is running supports more than two): **user mode** and **kernel mode**.
-- User application code runs in user mode, whereas OS code (such as system services and device drivers) runs in kernel mode
+- User application code runs in user mode, whereas OS code (such as system services and device drivers) runs in kernel mode.
 - Kernel mode refers to a mode of execution in a processor that grants access to all system memory and all CPU instructions.
 - Although each Windows process has its own private memory space, the kernel-mode OS and device driver code share a single virtual address space.
 - Each page in virtual memory is tagged to indicate what access mode the processor must be in to read and/or write the page.